datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 > ## Tip: Cross-Platform Visualization of Figures
 > Jupyter Notebooks make many aspects of data analysis and visualization much simpler.
 This includes
 > doing some of the labor of visualizing plots for you.
 But, not every one of your collaborators
 > will be using a Jupyter Notebook.
-The .show() command allows you to visualize plots
+The `.show()` command allows you to visualize plots
-> when working at the command line, with a script, or at the iPython interpreter.
+> when working at the command line, with a script, or at the IPython interpreter.
 In the
 > previous example, adding  `plt.show()` after the creation of the plot will enable your
 > colleagues who aren't using a Jupyter notebook to reproduce your work on their platform.
 {: .callout}

-or create a matplotlib `figure` and `axis` object first and add the plot later on:
+or create matplotlib `figure` and `axis` objects first and add the plot later on:

 ~~~
 fig, ax = plt.subplots()  # initiate an empty figure and axis matplotlib object